 Best for: Business travel, easy access across the city, quieter streets

 Silom is Bangkok's financial district.
 It has two BTS stations and an MRT connection, which makes it one of the most connected parts of the city for getting anywhere.
 The streets are cleaner and less hectic than Sukhumvit.
-Lumpini Park is close — a genuinely nice place to walk in the mornings.
+Lumpini Park is close, and it's a genuinely nice place to walk in the mornings.
+The Silom Soi 5 morning market is the breakfast spot most visitors walk straight past.

 Trade-off: Less character than some areas.
 Closes down earlier in the evenings in terms of street life.